-BUILDCIRCUIT.COM is an open source initiative to support students and hobbyists interested in making electronic circuits.
+BUILDCIRCUIT.COM is an open-source initiative to support students and hobbyists interested in making electronic circuits.
 Making electronic projects is a difficult task.
-We have seen many students quitting electronics because of they cannot build their projects easily.
+We have seen many students quitting electronics because they cannot build their projects easily.
 Therefore, the objective of this website is to describe electronics projects in the best possible ways so that students can grasp them quickly.

-This site adopts various open source platforms like Arduino, Amarino, Android, Fritzing, Minibread and LDR Engineering to make the projects as understandable as possible.
+This site adopts various open-source platforms like Arduino, Amarino, Android, Fritzing, etc. to make the projects as understandable as possible.

-There are several FREE and open source tutorials and projects available on this site, spanning from basic electronics to ubiquitous computing.
-The contents are focused on smart phone based UBIQUITOUS COMPUTING and MINIBREAD perspective of basic electronics.
+There are several FREE and open-source tutorials and projects available on this site, spanning from basic electronics to ubiquitous computing.

 The copyright in this website and the material on this website (including without limitation the text, artwork, photographs, images, music, audio material, video material and audio-visual material on this website) is owned by BuildCircuit and Sagar Sapkota.